dhruvxx/linear-regression/README.md

 This assignment was done as a part of the Machine, Data and Learning course, Spring 2021.

 ---

+# Linear Regression

+Task 1 has been answered in the report ([report.pdf](https://github.com/codelixir/linear-regression/blob/main/report.pdf)).
+The notebook ([code.ipynb](https://github.com/codelixir/linear-regression/blob/main/code.ipynb)) contains the remaining tasks.
+The train and test data used in these tasks are in the [data](https://github.com/codelixir/linear-regression/tree/main/data) directory.
+The report also contains observations and conclusions of tasks 2-4.

 ## Task 1: Linear Regression